skramm/homog2d/manual.md

 bool b = pt.isInsideRectangle( p1, p2 );
 ```
 Again, the two points can be any of the four corners of the rectangle.

+This function will return for all points lying on edges of the rectangle.

 ## 5 - Bindings with other libraries
 <a name="bind"></a>